 TIP #3: Just do your thing, follow the rules and speed limits, and people will go around you if they need to.

 Speed limits were followed more closely in towns.
 Once you left a town and saw the speed limit sign with a line through it, it was a free for all.
-It felt similar to my teenage years and youth of my twenties growing up in a small rural town in the U.S. where once you left the “township” you were no longer in the jurisdiction of the police.
-Only the county sheriff’s could stop you for speed limit infractions, and sheriff’s don’t usually deal with minute law transgressions such as speed.
+It felt similar to my teenage years and twenties growing up in small town Hiram, Ohio in the U.S. where once you left the “township” you were no longer in the jurisdiction of the police.
+Only the county sheriff’s could stop you for speed limit infractions, and sheriff’s don’t usually deal with small law transgressions such as speed.
 Here in Romania, it has been documented of the existence of road rage, however, I did not experience any at all.
 Only a lot of aggressive driving, but no one I saw appeared angry.
 At night, drivers were equally as aggressive.
 It’s dark with no street lights, and drivers are wanting to go fast.
 Don’t sweat it.
 They will go around you when given the chance.
 I also saw a lot of log trucks at night that went very slow causing traffic to bunch up a bit through the winding rural communities.

 TIP #4: When parallel parking… eh… don’t sweat it!
 Anything goes.